-ls: This week we have Sarah Hesp from the Cannons Basketball club.
+ls: This week we have Sarah Hesp from the Cannons Basketball

 What sports do you play?